neirocca sound-first music theory

 7. Intervals and Chords

-What Is a Musical Interval?
+What Is a Music Interval?

 An interval is the distance in pitch between two notes, measured in semitones.

-“C and G,” “A and A,” “E and F” — whenever you compare two notes, you’re describing an interval.
-Every chord is built from intervals.
-Every scale is a sequence of intervals.
-Understanding them is foundational to music theory.
+“C and G,” “A and A,” “E and F”: whenever you compare two notes, you’re describing an interval.
+Every chord is built from intervals, and every scale is a sequence of them.
+They’re about as foundational as music theory gets.

 Why Learn Intervals?